The ‘I can’t play guitar standing up’ problem

 Have you got the right guitar strap?

 I’ve tried a lot of guitar straps over the years.
 Some are just too long.
 Other straps can be so awkward to adjust that you may find yourself not bothering to set it correctly, and just making do with your guitar positioned too low.

-The guitar strap I recommend is the classic monogrammed strap by Fender.
+The guitar strap I recommend is the Fender Black/Yellow/Brown Monogrammed Strap.

 These straps are very adjustable, they’re not very expensive and they last a long time.